Open-EO/openeo-vue-components/README.md

 **Events:**

-- `@show` - Fired when the tab is about to be shown.
+- `@show` - Fired when the tab is shown.
 The tab is passed as parameter to the listener.
-- `@hide` - Fired when the tab is about to be hidden.
+- `@hide` - Fired when the tab was hidden.
 The tab is passed as parameter to the listener.
-- `@close` - Fired when the tab is about to be closed.
+- `@close` - Fired when the tab has been closed.
 The tab is passed as parameter to the listener.

 #### Examples